iDrink Bean's Coffee

 Coffee & spice

-Sri Lanka is mostly known for its tea, but a long time ago, there were many coffee plantations dotted around in the fertile hills.
-“Sri Lanka still has some of the best coffee in the world” says Ijaz Ahemed who started Beans coffee six years ago.
+Sri Lanka is mostly known for its tea, but a long time ago, there were many coffee plantations dotted around the fertile hills.
+“Sri Lanka has some of the best coffee in the world” says Ijaz Ahemed who started Beans coffee.
 Ijaz is a self-professed ‘hardcore’ coffee drinker (he likes his coffee espresso style) and when he got disappointed with the brews in the city’s coffeeshops, decided to start processing himself.
 “One day I decided it was time to roast my own beans.
 That was six years ago.
 I bought a roasting machine in Germany, got some beans from my dad and just started experimenting”.

 — Ijaz Ahemed